andreaTP/spring-cloud-gateway-wasm-demos/README.md

-# Spring Cloud Gateway and WebAssembly showcases
+# Spring Cloud Gateway and WebAssembly demos

 A collection of custom Spring Cloud Gateway filters that demonstrate various WebAssembly integration patterns using different runtime environments and languages.